Hubrec/metro_cool_api/README.md

 4. **Access the application:**

     Open `http://localhost:3000` in your browser.
-    You now can also setup the [Metro cool](https://github.com/Hubrec/metro_cool) project to use this API.
+    You now may also want setup the [Metro cool](https://github.com/Hubrec/metro_cool) project to use this API.